I want to share with you a really powerful way that you can work with a client who is in panic about time ticking.

 Whether it was actually from your family or from someone else in your past, they pass down generations.
 They pass from one person to another, without anyone actually ever questioning, "Hang on, does this fit, do I want this?"

 "Do I want to hold this belief that people can't have children over 35?
 Is that a belief that belongs with me?"

 So those are the three steps you can take with your client.

 You can ask them to identify their underlying beliefs and help them to do that.

 You can then help them to get curious about where they inherited these beliefs from.

 And then you can help them to really look at, "Do I want to keep these?
 Do these belong with me?"

 One you've gone through that three step process, your client will have found a way out of panic by getting to the very basis of what's causing the panic, and then they can get free from that.

 This interview has minor edits for clarity.

-Corrina Gordon-Barnes is a relationship coach.
+Corrina Gordon-Barnes is a teacher, coach and facilitator.